 Odor: No characteristic odor.

-Pricing/Availability: Black Locust prices can vary depending on location, but prices should be moderate within its natural range.
-Those living in the eastern United States can expect prices to be comparable to White Oak.
+Pricing/Availability: Black locust prices can vary depending on location, but prices should be moderate within its natural range.
+Those living in the eastern United States can expect prices to be comparable to white oak.
 In other areas where the lumber has been imported, the prices can be much higher.

 Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.
 Furthermore, the species has become very widespread, and is even considered invasive in some areas.
 Vítková, M., Müllerová, J., Sádlo, J., Pergl, J., & Pyšek, P. (2017).
 Black locust (Robinia pseudoacacia) beloved and despised: a story of an invasive tree in Central Europe.
 Forest … Continue reading

 Common Uses: Fence posts, boatbuilding, flooring, furniture, mine timbers, railroad ties, turned objects, and veneer.

 Comments: Black locust is a very hard and strong wood, competing with hickory (Carya genus) as the strongest and stiffest domestic timber: but with more stability and rot resistance.